 For people with tooth sensitivity, eating or drinking certain substances or those at certain temperatures causes discomfort or pain in their teeth.
 At least 40 million adults suffer from sensitive teeth in the United States, according to the Academy of General Dentistry.

 The pain is often sharp and sudden, but it is temporary.
 Tooth pain occurs when stimuli, such as hot and cold, reach a tooth's exposed nerve endings, according to the Cleveland Clinic.
-Fortunately, sensitive teeth can be treated and the condition can improve.
+Fortunately, sensitive teeth can be treated, and the condition can improve.

 Causes of tooth sensitivity